kuzzleio/kuzzle-device-manager/doc/1/guides/assets/index.md

 ## Copy measures from sensors

-When a sensor is assigned to an asset, it will automatically propagate the new measurements it receives into the asset's `measures` property.
+When a sensor is attached to an asset, it will automatically propagate the new measurements it receives into the asset's `measures` property.

 By default, for each measurement type the following information are copied in addition of the measure content:
  - `id`: sensor document unique identifier